The Cost of Working Together

 Coordination efficiency.
 Value created per unit of coordination effort.
 Dropping from 500 to 100 person-hours of coordination per $1M value created is a 5x improvement.

 The key insight: stop measuring how much coordination is happening.
 Measure how much value creation is happening relative to the effort spent coordinating.
-The value of Harmonizers is in opportunity cost reduction which leads to new revenue.
+The economic value of harmonizer thinking is in opportunity cost reduction.
 Resources that would have been consumed by overhead instead create customer value, develop capabilities, or capture market opportunities.

 Why This Creates Competitive Advantage

 Coase’s insights suggest companies should bring activities in-house when internal coordination costs are lower than market alternatives.
-Harmonizers extend this boundary.
-They can change the economics of firm size.
+Harmonizer thinking extends this boundary.
+It can change the economics of firm size.

 Traditional economic theory says coordination costs eventually exceed the benefits of scale.
 This is why conglomerates often trade at discounts.
 The costs of managing diverse businesses outweigh the synergies.
-Harmonizers can shift this dynamic to a degree.
+Harmonizer thinking can shift this dynamic.

 Traditional scaling sees coordination costs grow faster than headcount.
 A 10-person company coordinates easily.
 A 100-person company manages with some overhead.
 A 1,000-person company can drown in process.

-Scaling with Harmonizers sees coordination costs grow slower.
+Scaling with harmonizer thinking sees coordination costs grow slower.
 Four mechanisms drive this.

 Reusable coordination systems means the 10th cross-functional project likely costs less than the 1st because the systems already exist.